Thomas Carlos Mehen

-Thomas Carlos Mehen (born September 8, 1970) is an American physicist.
-His research has consisted of primarily Quantum chromodynamics (QCD) and the application of effective field theory to problems in hadronic physics.
-He has also worked on effective field theory for non-relativistic particles whose short range interactions are characterized by a large scattering length, as well as novel field theories which arise from unusual limits of string theory.
+Thomas Carlos Mehen (born September 8, 1970; died December 29, 2024) was an American physicist.
+His research consisted of primarily quantum chromodynamics (QCD) and the application of effective field theory to problems in hadronic physics.
+He also worked on effective field theory for non-relativistic particles whose short range interactions are characterized by a large scattering length, as well as novel field theories which arise from unusual limits of string theory.
+He died of natural causes on December 29, 2024.

+Early life

 Mehen was born in Tegucigalpa, Honduras where he learned Spanish as his first language.
+His parents were Thomas and Elizabeth Mehen.
 In 1974 at the age of three he relocated with his family to McLean, Virginia, USA.

+Career

-He was educated at the University of Virginia (B.S., 1992), and Johns Hopkins University (M.A., Ph.D., 1998).
+Mehen was educated at the University of Virginia (B.S., 1992), and Johns Hopkins University (M.A., Ph.D., 1998).
 He served as a research associate and John A. McCone Postdoctoral Scholar in the Division of Mathematics, Physics and Astronomy at the California Institute of Technology from 1997 to 2000.
 He served as a research associate and University Postdoctoral Fellow in the Department of Physics at the Ohio State University from 2000–2001.
-In 2002 he joined the Department of Physics at Duke University as assistant professor where he is currently a tenured faculty member.
+In 2002 he joined the Department of Physics at Duke University as assistant professor, being promoted up to full professor in 2016.
+He also served as a visiting professor at Duke Kunshan University.

 In 2005 Mehen received an Outstanding Junior Investigator Award in Nuclear Physics by the United States Department of Energy.
-He has contributed over 50 published works and is a lecturer in his field.
+He contributed almost 100 published works and was a lecturer in his field.